ncyxie/Notepad-DOT/README.md

 1. **Why did you decided to make a notepad?**

-Friend recommended me to do it, and also it is fun to mess up with files.
+Friend recommended me to do it, and it is fun to mess up with files.

 2. **Why Beta versions has only portable versions?**